Agility Training | How to Develop Your Agility

 A jump rope may be a small piece of exercise equipment, but it has huge benefits for boxers.
 Jumping rope helps fighters improve their foot speed, balance, coordination, and endurance.

 When you jump rope, you become an expert at turning your wrists and using your ankles to move.
-As you get better with the rope, you’ll begin building up your speed and can then work on new tricks such as single foot hops, side to side, criss-cross, and scissors.
+As you get better with the rope, you’ll begin building up your speed and can then work on new jumps such as single foot hops, side to side, criss-cross, and scissors.
+These drills will help you prepare for the little jumps you make to stay on your toes while moving around the ring.

 This classic drill is probably one of the easiest ways to boost your agility and athleticism.
 It doesn’t require any equipment or gear and it doesn’t even have to be done in a gym.